palewire/django-calaccess-campaign-browser/docs/index.rst

 django-calaccess-campaign-finance
 =======================

-A Django app to refine and investigation campaign finance data drawn from the California Secretary of State's CAL-ACCESS database
+A Django app to refine and investigate campaign finance data drawn from the California Secretary of State's CAL-ACCESS database

 Documentation